CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 ### Conclusion

-I have learned a lot about Vue.js and TypeScript, and I have made significant progress in the project.
+I have learned a lot about Vue.js and TypeScript, and We have made significant progress in the project.
 Thanks to all my mentors for their guidance and support throughout this phase.
 I am looking forward to the next phase of the project.